-Cold temperatures and bitter winds have parked themselves here in the Northeast over the last 4-5 days and with cold weather comes an increase in the consumption of comfort foods for yours trully.
+Cold temperatures and bitter winds have parked themselves here in the Northeast over the last 4-5 days and with cold weather comes an increase in the consumption of comfort foods for yours truly.
 Comfort foods mean different things to different folks; for example, I’m comforted by the following food items: fresh bread, cheese, olives, salumi, pasta, rice, and stew!
+Some crazy folks have even suggest comfort foods don’t exist – we think they need some comfort food like our Italian Beef Stew with Rosemary and Oregano dish.

-Specifically on beef stew as a comfort food, I especially enjoy slow cooked beef with nice chunks of carrot and petite peas.
-My wife’s beef stew includes rosemary (fresh or dried), oregano (dried), and Chianti (hence the Italian moniker.
-Here’s the quick recipe:
+Specifically on beef stew as a comfort food, I enjoy slow cooked beef with nice chunks of carrot and petite peas.
+Our Italian Beef stew recipe is adaption of my wife’s beef stew (originally adopted from an Irish American recipe), which includes rosemary (fresh or dried), oregano (dried), and Chianti (hence the Italian moniker).
+We like to serve our Italian beef stew with homemade olive oil based mashed potatoes.

 - Season one pound of chuck beef with salt, pepper, garlic and oregano.